rojuadeyemi/Twitter-Feed-Data-Wrangling/README.md

 Udacity also provided a link to image_predictions.tsv which I downloaded programatically using the Requests library.

 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog, and it has over 4 million followers.
 Using Python and its libraries (pandas, numpy, matplotlib, etc), I gathered data from a variety of sources and in a variety of formats, assessed its quality and tidiness, then cleaned it.
-I also analyzed and visualized the cleaned data using Python [Vizualization Report](act_report.html)
+I also analyzed and visualized the cleaned data using Python [Wrangle Report](wrangle_report.html)